recursivelftr/Grim-Locations/README.md

 GlockenGerda, the creator of Grim Internals, provided a v1.99f of Grim Internals which Grim Locations requires.
 It is not available from the Grim Internals forum page and can be downloaded with Grim Locations [here](https://mega.nz/folder/eCZhVCbB#SiSgP5o_mnwQLmgP9C6EEA).

-All versions of Grim Internals past v1.99f will also work and should be available from the Grim Internals forum page.
+All versions of Grim Internals past v1.99f will also work and should be available from the Grim Internals forum page after Grim Dawn patch 1.1.9.2 has been released.

 <img src="https://i.imgur.com/vZVNNUR.png" width="672" height="378" />